norcams/docs-enduser/docs/object.rst

 ======

-To gain access to the object storage pilot service please send an email to support@uh-iaas.no and tell us the name of the project and what you want to use the object storage for.
+To gain access to the object storage pilot service please send an email to support@nrec.no and tell us the name of the project and what you want to use the object storage for.

 Usage